Prequalification Terms and Conditions

 Auditor means an independent registered auditor appointed by CAF to undertake any assessment/s under the CAF Prequalification Scheme.

-Business Day means a day not being a Saturday, Sunday or public holiday in the place in which Your Building is located.
+Business Day means a day not being a Saturday, Sunday or public holiday in the place in which You are located.

 CAF Branding means the name ‘Cleaning Accountability Framework’ and CAF’s associated logos, image and livery including registered and unregistered trademarks.

-CAF Guide to Prequalification means CAF guidelines for building Prequalification (as amended from time to time).
+CAF Guide to Prequalification means CAF guidelines for Prequalification (as amended from time to time).

 CAF Certification Panel means the panel established under and in accordance with the CAF Guide to Prequalification.